DetoxAI/detoxai/docs/index.rst

 **Contributing**

 Interested in contributing to DetoxAI?
-Check out our contribution guidelines.
+Check out our contribution guidelines on GitHub.

 **License**